ashrakatkh/Smart-Secured-Lock-System/README.md

 * Connect camera with mcu
 * Program Camera to take photo when GPIO4 is high and connect GPIO4 to mcu GPIO output A5 which is high when the password is entered wrong for three consecutive times

+## Progress III:

+### Simulate the opening of the door:
+* We programmed a GPIO output pin to output high when the user enters a right password
+* We connected the GPIO output to a  green led to simulate the opening the door

+### Connect  the MP3 module and the SPeaker

+* Understand how Mp3 module works
+* Upload alarm audio on a USB and connect it to the MP3 module
+* Connect camera with mcu
+* Camera is programed to take photo when password is wrong for three times

 ## Components Usage Refrence: